 The solutions vary from a single high-volume MFP to a fleet of in-house digital printing presses.
 An InfoTrends study indicates that printing in-house for lower run-length job orders is less expensive, requires less net time, and can produce the material needed with less waste than having the same job done commercially.

 The chart below shows a great apples-to-apples comparison of in-house and outsourced printing.

 (Adapted from Pitney Bowes' article, The Myths Behind Outsourcing)

-Retail print pricing at commercial establishments normally does not differentiate based on toner or ink coverage.
-Jobs with light coverage usually cost the same as print jobs requiring lots of toner.
-However, if the same job were to be produced in-house the actual cost would reflect only the toner used.
-Toner is expensive enough, without having to pay for more than is actually used.
-Of course other factors such as hourly wages, paper used, and normal equipment depreciation also factor into the equation.
+Cost control is another benefit of the do-it-yourself print approach.
+Retail print pricing at commercial establishments typically does not differentiate based on toner or ink coverage.
+Jobs with light coverage usually cost the same as print jobs requiring many toners.
+However, if the same job were produced in-house, the actual cost would reflect only the toner used.
+Toner is expensive enough without paying for more than is used.
+Of course, other factors such as hourly wages, the paper used, and standard equipment depreciation also factor into the equation.

 Save Time and Money with an In-House Printing Solution

 Print solutions vary according to the individual needs of each organization.
 Businesses should partner with an experienced managed print service provider to receive a comprehensive print environment audit to determine if an in-house printing solution is suitable for their company.